Tuan2906/Tuan2906/README.md

 <p align="left"> 🎯 **Goals:** To become a full-stack developer, build scalable and efficient applications, contribute to open-source projects, and leverage my experience in AI to develop innovative solutions.
 I have worked on various AI projects, focusing on applications such as sensitive word detection and product recommendation systems.</p>
 <p align="left"> 💼 **Skills:** Proficient in Python (Django, Flask), Java (Spring Boot), and JavaScript (ReactJS, React Native) with a solid understanding of various AI technologies.
 Experienced in using scikit-learn and joblib for machine learning tasks and implementing Firebase for real-time functionalities.</p>
 <p align="left"> 🔍 **Experience:** My projects include developing mobile applications for journey sharing, a smart parking lot management system, and a post review website using AI for content moderation.
 These experiences have strengthened my skills in both backend and frontend development.</p>
+## Achievements

-<p align="left"> 🏆 **Achievements:** Recognized as an Outstanding Student at Ho Chi Minh City Open University.
-Actively involved in contributing to academic and personal projects, continually seeking to expand knowledge and skills in software development and AI.</p>
+- **Outstanding Student:** Recognized as an Outstanding Student at Ho Chi Minh City Open University for academic excellence and project contributions.
+- **GitHub Contributions:** Actively contribute to open-source projects on GitHub.
+Notable contributions include:
+  - **[Flight Management System](https://github.com/your-username/flight-management-system):** Developed a comprehensive flight management application using Python (Flask), JavaScript, CSS, and HTML.
+  - **[AI Projects](https://github.com/your-username/ai-projects):** Worked on various AI projects, including sensitive word detection and product recommendation systems.
+- **Project Highlights:**
+  - **Flight Management System:** Designed and implemented key functionalities for booking, ticket sales, and flight scheduling.
+Developed detailed use case, class, sequence, and activity diagrams.
+  - **AI Projects:** Applied machine learning technologies using scikit-learn and joblib, and integrated real-time functionalities with Firebase.

+Feel free to explore my GitHub profile to see more of my projects and contributions: [GitHub Profile](https://github.com/your-username)
 <p align="left"> 📚 **Education:** Currently pursuing a Bachelor's degree in Information Technology with a focus on Software Development.
 Committed to staying updated with the latest trends and technologies in the field to enhance my professional skills.</p>

 <h2 align="left">I code with</h2>